zk4/vimrc/readme.md

 # thinking
-- VIM is great TEXT EDITOR. but it is not a good IDE.
+- VIM is a great TEXT EDITOR. but it is not a good IDE.
 - Switch between Chinese and English is pain in vim.
 - I always use VS CODE as an secondary editor if I have to type a lot of chinese.